206 Tenure and Promotion Appeals

 C. Faculty Member.
 Includes any individual who holds academic rank.
 See Policy 204 Tenure.

 D. Days.
-In this policy refers specifically to normal business days.
+Refers to business days.

 IV.
-Nature and Procedures for an Appeal
+Nature of an Appeal

 1. The recommendation was made in violation of the faculty member's right to academic freedom.